Thai silk: Weaving

 The Bombyx mori usually produces silk thread of varying colors, ranging from light gold to very light green, with lengths varying from 500 to 1,500 yards per cocoon.

 A single thread filament is too thin to use on its own, so Thai women combine many threads to produce a thicker, usable fiber.
 They do this by hand-reeling the threads onto a wooden spindle to produce a uniform strand of raw silk.
-The process is a tedious one as it takes nearly 40 hours to produce a half kilogram of Thai silk.
+The process is a tedious one, as it takes nearly 40 hours to produce a half kilogram of Thai silk.

 Many local operations use a reeling machine for this task, but the majority of most silk thread is still hand-reeled.
-The difference is that hand-reeled threads produce three grades of silk: two fine grades that are ideal for lightweight fabrics and a thick grade for heavier material.
+The difference is that hand-reeled threads produce three grades of silk: two fine grades that are ideal for lightweight fabrics, and a thick grade for heavier material.

 The silk fabric is then soaked in hot water and bleached before dyeing in order to remove the natural yellow coloring of Thai silk yarn.
 To do this, skeins of silk thread are immersed in large tubs of hydrogen peroxide.
 Once washed and dried, the silk is then woven using a traditional hand-operated loom.

 Eri silk

 Eri silk is a staple fiber, unlike other silks, which are a continuous filament.
-It was introduced in Thailand in the 1970s from South Asia.
+It was introduced to Thailand from South Asia in the 1970s.
 The texture of the fabric is coarse, fine, and dense.
 It is strong, durable, and elastic.
-Eri silk is darker and heavier than other silks and blends well with wool and cotton.
-Due to its thermal properties it is warm in winter and cool in summer.
+Eri silk is darker and heavier than other silks, and blends well with wool and cotton.
+Due to its thermal properties, it is warm in winter and cool in summer.
 The fibre is "cottony", not glossy like mulberry silk.
-The cocoons of eri silkworms are open-ended, meaning the grown larva can leave via the opening.
-This has led to eri silk being termed "peace silk" as its production harms no living organisms.
+The cocoons of eri silkworms are open-ended, meaning the grown larvae can leave via the opening.
+This has led to eri silk being termed "peace silk" or ahimsa silk as its production harms no living organisms.
 Mulberry silkworms, on the other hand, make a hole in the cocoon when emerging as moths, thus damaging the silk.
-To forestall the damage, processors boil the mulberry cocoons to kill the larva, leading organisations such as PETA to blacklist mulberry silk.
+To prevent the damage, processors boil the mulberry cocoons to kill the larvae, leading organisations such as PETA to blacklist mulberry silk.